etnt/edbg/README.md

          [{'$ancest...snip...

     # WE CAN ALSO PRINT THE PROCESS INFO OF ANY LINKED PROCESSES.
-    # LET US PRINT THE PROESS-INFO OF THE SECOND PROCESS IN THE LINKS LIST.
+    # LET US PRINT THE PROCESS-INFO OF THE SECOND PROCESS IN THE LINKS LIST.
     suptrees> p 24 2

     === Process Info: <0.80.0>